Herosan163/AgeEstimation/README.md

 - CPU: Intel Broadwell, GPU: NVIDIA Tesla K80

 ## Usage
+### Setting
+- I follow a widely used leave-one-person-out (LOPO) protocol in my experiments.
+Images of a person is used as test data, images of the others is used as training and validation data.
+Ratio of validation data to training and validation data is set as "VALIDATION_RATE= 0.1" in "main.py".
+- To converge less epoch, in the first 10 epochs, parameters of only full connected layers is updated.

 ### Training
 1. Prepare a FG-NET dataset.
 DataLoaders of this program load images from a FG-NET dataset.
 A image filename of the FG-NET is prefixed by a subject index and contains a age label.
 So subject indices and labels are extracted from filenames.